 Avoid the rush to publish, understand your reader and the marketplace in which you're selling, create a quality book, and avoid negative book reviews due to sloppy editing.

 Most authors who have come to me for a do-over say they wished they hadn't rushed to publish.
-They know they should have shared their work with early readers to get feedback.
+They realize they should have shared their work with early readers to get feedback.
 This is called beta publishing.

 I encourage every author to do this for the simple reason that when you share your work your stories get better.
 So does your writing and editing, and you awareness of who your audience is and what your audience wants.